-Computer Animation - BFA
+Computer Animation - (Bachelor of Fine Arts)

 DMAC’s Computer Animation students become more than just designers—they become digital storytellers.
 In just three years, students earn a BFA while mastering the core fundamentals of visual storytelling, classical art, and advanced computer-generated techniques.